 Privileged Access Management

-Protecting your organization starts with securing the inside your own network
+Protecting your organization starts with securing the inside of your own network

 Perimeter security, such as firewalls and anti-malware, remain a necessary and important component of every security strategy.
 However, the perpetrators of advanced, targeted threats are aggressively breaking through the perimeter.
 Patient, cunning, and armed with the resources to succeed, they will eventually find their way inside your organization.
 In addition, a “rogue insider” with legitimate access may abuse trusted privileges.
 In fact, you can just assume that you are breached.
 Whether the threat originates externally or with a malicious insider, attackers will lay in wait as long as necessary to gain access to valuable assets, resulting in damaged reputations, financial losses, and stolen intellectual property.